DelineaXPM/SS-ADO-BuildTask/overview.md

-# Delinea Secret Server Task for Azure DevOps
+# Delinea Platform Secret Server Task for Azure DevOps

-The task in this extension allows the retrieval of secrets for use in both Build and Release pipelines in Azure DevOps.
-The task sets environment variables for the requested fields with variable names based on the slug names with an optional configured prefix.
+The task in this extension retrieves secrets for use in both Build and Release pipelines in Azure DevOps.
+It sets environment variables for each requested field, using the slug name (with an optional prefix) as the variable name.
+This functionality works for both the Delinea Platform and Delinea Secret Server, allowing pipelines to securely consume secrets from either product.

 ## Configuration

 To retrieve secrets, the task requires:

-- Url for the source Secret Server
+- Url for the source Delinea Platform Or Secret Server
-- Api path uri (e.g. /api/v1)
-- Token path uri (e.g. /oauth2/token)
 - Username
 - Password
 - Secret Id